CZ-NIC/knot/doc/configuration.rst

 - Reaching the signature refresh period
 - Key set changed due to rollover event
 - Received DDNS update
-- Forced zone resign via server control interface
+- Forced zone re-sign via server control interface

-On a forced zone resign, all signatures in the zone are dropped and recreated.
+On a forced zone re-sign, all signatures in the zone are dropped and recreated.

-The ``knotc zone-status`` command can be used to see when the next scheduled DNSSEC resign will happen.
+The ``knotc zone-status`` command can be used to see when the next scheduled DNSSEC re-sign will happen.

 .. _dnssec-on-slave-signing: